| ABOUT | PROJECTS | OTHER WORK | SHOP | LINKS | CONTACT |

 Video based on Arthur Aron's theory that all it takes for two strangers to fall in love is for them to reveal intimate details to each other and then stare into each others eyes for four minutes.
 This formed a sort of confessional for me as I revealed things about myself that I'd previously only told a handful of people.

 The idea for this performance piece came to me after working only a week as a webcam performer, as well as after talking to other sex workers about how their job makes them feel.
 I felt I had nothing left of myself that was private.
 I felt as if complete strangers had stripped away my identity and personality.
 I recorded Fall In Love With Me a few days prior to this performance as I wanted it to work alongside I Have Nothing Left; the disclosure of secrets and the feeling of vulnerability.
-During the performance, as I ripped off the secrets that I had attached to myself, my skin began to get more and more red and when the performance had finished, I noticed that I'd began to bleed in certain areas.
-Although unintentional, it can be translated as the pain I experience emotionally when revealing intimate details about myself to strangers, clients and friends.
-The soundtrack is an instrumental cover version of Suede's Pantomime Horse performed by Felix LeMans of The Choir Invisible, which is a song that both upsets me and turns me on.
+The soundtrack is an instrumental cover version of Suede's Pantomime Horse performed by Felix LeMans of The Choir Invisible, which is one of the songs that both upset me and turned me on.

 © Olivia Sparrow 2012